ramezanpour/ramezanpour.net/_posts/2022-01-15-quitting-twitter-for-18-months.md

 Twitter and other social networks are radically less than their disadvantages.
 I think we are spending our most valuable thing, which is time, making money for social network companies while we don't get too much of them.
-Even if you follow, Nasa, MIT, or your favorite music band doesn't mean that your time is spent meaningfully.
+Even if you follow, NASA, MIT, or your favorite music band doesn't mean that your time is spent meaningfully.

 But one may ask, I use social networks to stay informed about topics I like!
 If